 While some may be excited by the prospect of pre-Christmas snow, Met Office meteorologist John West has warned that Caroline’s winds have the potential to be “devastating”.

-Winds of between 60-70mph were anticipated in northern Scotland as the storm barreled in on Thursday morning.
+Winds of between 60 and 70mph were anticipated in northern Scotland as the storm barrelled in on Thursday morning.

 The Met Office has warned there could be a “danger to life” because of flying debris and has issued an amber “be prepared” warning for northern Scotland.

-A less severe yellow warning is in place for southern Scotland and northern England.
+A less severe yellow warning is in place for much of Scotland, Northern Ireland and northern, central and southwestern England.

-All schools and nurseries in Lewes, Harris and Uist in the Western Isles were closed on Thursday as a precaution and a North Sea platform about 240 miles from Aberdeen has been shut, removing all 159 staff.
+All schools and nurseries in Lewes, Harris and Uist in the Western Isles were closed on Thursday as a precaution and a North Sea platform about 240 miles from Aberdeen has been shut, with all 159 staff taken off.

 Caledonian MacBrayne ferry services between Tarbet and Lochranza, Oban and Tiree via Coll, and Ullapool and Stornoway have been cancelled for the rest of the day, with other services also facing disruption.